fevrem/TROPIC/README.md

 - [ ] Add "get started" explanations

-## Contributing to TROPIC

-If you have improvements to TROPIC, send me a pull request!
-First, fork TROPIC’s repository into your own GitHub account and then push your changes into a branch on your fork.
-Once you believe your code is ready to be merged into TROPIC’s primary repository, open a pull request via the GitHub website.
-Your code will then undergo a review process and Continuous Integration (CI) tests before it is merged into TROPIC's primary repository.

 ## Credits

 TROPIC was started by Martin Fevre in the Locomotion & Biomechanics Lab at the University of Notre Dame.
 Other people have since contributed and helped make TROPIC successful.
 Here’s a list of contributors: